YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 We'll leave this as Priority for now, which will send the user to the endpoint we define as the priority, unless the health probing determines it's down, in which case the secondary will come into play.

-## Setting up Traffic Manager endpoints
+## Setting up your secondary Traffic Manager endpoint

-Next, we need to set up the endpoints that Traffic Manager will probe and direct to.
+Next, we need to set up the secondary endpoint that Traffic Manager will probe and direct to.

-1. Before we can do this, because TM is DNS-based, we need to make sure we have Fully-Qualified Domain Names (FQDNs) for our apps and not just IP addresses.
-For the primary site, you need to configure DNS for the Public IP address that was created as part of your cluster.
-You can do this in the portal - and I'll leave you to figure out how!

-    Depending on your choice of secondary site, you may or may not have DNS enabled on your Public IP for that site.
+1. Depending on your choice of secondary site, you may or may not have DNS enabled on your Public IP for that site.
+Traffic Manager needs this enabled before you can use it.
 When you go to the next step Traffic Manager will handily tell you if not so you can go and rectify it.

     If you've used App Service you don't need to worry as this is natively supported as an Azure endpoint.

-2. Now that that's sorted, we can add the endpoints to Traffic Manager.
-We'll head to the portal for this as it means we won't have to dig around for the resource URIs to add them via the CLI.
+2. Head to the portal for this as it means we won't have to dig around for the resource URIs to add them via the CLI.
 Plus it'll be nice to have a break from staring at a terminal.

     Open up the portal and search for your Traffic Manager in the search bar.
 Once you've selected it, click on Endpoints in the left-hand menu, then click `Add`.

     Fill in the parameters like so:
     1. `Type`: Azure Endpoint

-    2. `Name`: call this something like 'Cluster1"
+    2. `Name`: call this something like 'Secondary'

-    3. `Target resource type`: Public IP address
+    3. `Target resource type`: Public IP address (or App Service if you used that)

-    4. `Target resource`: from the list, find one of your endpoints, which will be named 'kubernetes-' followed by a random string of numbers ###unless this changes
+    4. `Target resource`: from the list, find your secondary endpoint

-    5. `Priority`: leave this as "1"
+    5. `Priority`: set this to "2"

     Click `OK`

-3. That's one added.
-Now repeat the above steps to add your secondary endpoint, changing `Priority` to "2" - if you've used App Service you'll also see that as an option instead of Public IP address, so you can use that instead.

-    Once you've done this, Traffic Manager will begin to probe your endpoints, and you'll see the 'Monitor Status' attribute change to Online after a couple of minutes (as long as yur cluster is up and running).
+3. Once you've done this, Traffic Manager will begin to probe your endpoints, and you'll see the 'Monitor Status' attribute change to Online after a couple of minutes (as long as your cluster is up and running).

 And that's it.
-Now, if you head to the Traffic Manager URL you set up (you can find this on the Overview pane) and head to it in a new tab, you should be greeted by your blog.
+Now, if you head to the Traffic Manager URL (you can find this on the Overview pane) and head to it in a new tab, you should be greeted by your blog.
 In the backend, Traffic Manager has checked if your primary endpoint up and running, then routed you through to it if so.

 ## Testing Traffic Manager